RedHatInsights/javascript-clients/packages/host-inventory/doc/classes/GroupsApi.md

 ▸ **apiHostGroupDeleteHostsFromGroup**(`groupId`, `hostIdList`, `options?`): `Promise`<`AxiosResponse`<`void`\>\>

-Delete one or more hosts from a group.
-[Not Implemented] <br /><br /> Required permissions: inventory:groups:write
+Delete one or more hosts from a group. <br /><br /> Required permissions: inventory:groups:write

 **`Summary`**

-Delete one or more hosts from a group [Not Implemented]
+Delete one or more hosts from a group

 **`Throws`**